argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/job-and-queue-scheduling.md

 mpiexec --np ${NTOTRANKS} -ppn ${NRANKS} -d ${NDEPTH} -env OMP_NUM_THREADS=${NTHREADS} ./hello_mpi
 ```
+**Note: Email notifications for when your job has begun/aborted/completed/etc. has not yet been configured on Polaris.**

 ### Specifying Filesystems

 **Note: The `filesystems` attribute is mandatory.
 If you do not specify a filesystem(s) you will receive the following error message upon submission:**